Trump promises Nigeria weapons to fight Boko Haram

 Related: Survivors’ stories show Boko Haram’s shift to violence as driving force

 In 2014, for example, the United States blocked the sale of American-made Cobra attack helicopters to Nigeria from Israel because of concerns that the Nigerian army was failing to protect civilians during military operations.
 The Nigerian government, furious over the blocked sale, made diplomatic protests in Washington.
-But many human rights groups have documented widespread atrocities by the Nigerian military in its battle against Boko Haram, a radical Islamist militia that has killed thousands of civilians.
+But many human-rights groups have documented widespread atrocities by the Nigerian military in its battle against Boko Haram, a radical Islamist militia that has killed thousands of civilians.

-There are also Congressional restrictions on U.S. arms sales to countries where the military has a poor human-rights record.
+There are also congressional restrictions on U.S. arms sales to countries where the military has a poor human-rights record.
 But last year there were preliminary signs that the U.S. might be loosening its policy.
 The sale of U.S. attack aircraft to Nigeria was discussed between the two countries.

-In their Monday phone conversation, Mr. Trump and Mr. Buhari “discussed ways to improve cooperation in the fight against terrorism through provision of necessary equipment,” a Nigerian presidential spokesman said.
+In their Monday phone conversation, Mr. Trump and Mr. Buhari “discussed ways to improve co-operation in the fight against terrorism through provision of necessary equipment,” a Nigerian presidential spokesman said.

 “President Trump assured the Nigerian president of U.S. willingness to cut a new deal in helping Nigeria in terms of military weapons to combat terrorism,” the Nigerian spokesman added.